isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2023.md

 in the 2023 Under-20 Asian Athletics Championships in South Korea.
-For her athletic excellence and tenacious spirit, Faith was awarded the VJC Sports Excellence Award in 2022, and the Singapore Sports Council Colours Award (Distinction) for being the Best Sports Girl for Cross Country.</p>
-<p>VJC is immensely proud of Faith’s growth and achievements in her time
+For her athletic excellence and tenacious spirit, Faith was awarded the VJC Sports Excellence Award in 2022, and the Singapore Sports Council Colours Award (Distinction) for being the Best Sports Girl for Cross Country.
+VJC is immensely proud of Faith’s growth and achievements in her time with us!</p>
-with us!</p>
 <hr>
 <p><strong>Tan Zhong Sing, Victoria School | </strong><em><u>#whyvj</u> The people in VJ inspire and bring out the best in me.
 This has motivated me to become a person dedicated to discovering the best in others.</em>
 </p>